date

 Example,

-Returns the number of days in the year preceeding the first day of the month.
+Returns the number of days in the year preceding the first day of the month.

 Example,